In Walden, Henry David Thoreau wrote,

 Thoreau is using the ancient distinction between time and eternity, along with the metaphor of time as flow or movement.
 In order for time to be seen as movement or a flow, there must be a nonmoving substratum or background (the riverbank or riverbed) which we can call eternity.
 But these aren’t realities that exist independent of an observer.
 This is a semantics that reflects the structures of a particular society.

 The stationary societies of the old world had described themselves as objects, using such concepts as being, essence, nature, and genre.
 Within this structural and semantic framework, the possibilities of evolution were not excluded; but their observation and description could remain on the surface and work with the graphic concept of motion, which as counterconcept presupposes something fixed, like the banks of a river.
-Modern society observes itself as observer, describes itself as describer; and in a logically strict sense this alone is self-observation and self-description.
-Only now is the “self” of observation the observer, the “self” of description the describer himself.
 (Theory of Society, vol. 2, 344)

 It must be emphasized that differentiation does not mean a difference in essence.
 Essence as a concept belongs to the “old semantics,” or the semantics of a stratified or centralized society.
-Essence is the basis of classical ontology But in modern society, one function system is not simply different than another function system.
-A function system differentiates out of society, or “out-differentiates.”
+Essence is the basis of classical ontology But in modern society, one social system is not simply different than another social system.
+A system differentiates out of society, or “out-differentiates.”
 Society, in other words, becomes different from itself.
 A social system becomes different from itself.
 Similarly, as as a person changes, she becomes different from herself.
 There is no movement toward perfection or completion, but just continual differentiation from oneself.